SimaticResearchActivity/FBAEM/README.md

 ## Executing *FBAE*

 ### Writing JSON site file
-First, write a JSON site file defining the sites which will run instances of *FBAE*, reproducing the following example:
+First, write a JSON site file defining the sites which will run instances of *FBAE*.
+To write such a file, inspire yoiurself from the following example, by replacing "localhost" (respectively 4096, 4097 and 4098) by the host names (respectively the ports) you will use for your experiments:

 ```json
 {